University Center of Developmental Disabilities (UCDD)

 Phone: (909) 537-2665

-The Literacy Center offers tutoring in reading, writing and oral language for students across the K-12 grade levels as well as adults seeking empowerment and better life opportunities through literacy.
+The Watson & Associates Literacy Center (WALC) provides tutoring across K-12 grade levels as well to adults seeking empowerment and better life opportunities through literacy.
+The WALC offers one-to-one literacy tutoring in all four domains of literacy -- listening, speaking, writing, and reading -- as well as in math.
 Trained staff members pinpoint specific and general needs of children, adolescents and adults then design and implement remedial programs based on each individual's needs.
-This assessment and instructional emphasis is complemented by a research component.

 Center for the Enhancement of Mathematics Education